Sports—Badges and Fobs

 In the winter of 1930, the Songsil Technical School 숭실전문학교 and the Pyongyang branch of the Donga Ilbo newspaper sponsored the first All-Pyongyang Basketball League Competition.

-1931 was a busy year for Korean Basketball.
+1931 was a busy year for Korean basketball.
 April 11th saw the establishment of a new Chosŏn Basketball Association 조선농구협회.
-(The previous association used the word 바스켓볼 in its title.
-This is a phonetic transliteration of the word “Basketball”.
-The new association used the modern term 농구 (籠球), which technically means “Cage Ball”.
-In China, they use a slightly different term for basketball, namely: 籃子 (람자).)
+The previous association used the word 바스켓볼 in its title, which is a phonetic transliteration of the word “basketball.”
+The new association used the modern term 농구 (籠球), which technically means “cage ball.”
+In China, they use a slightly different term for basketball, namely 籃子 (람자).
 On April 21st, the Chosŏn Basketball Referee Association 조선농구심판협회 was created.
-May 9th saw a General Club Federation Match game with the 1st Middle School Team 제1회 중학단.
+May 9th saw a General Club Federation Match game with the 1st Middle School Team, 제1회 중학단.
 It was at this match that the Chosŏn Basketball Association held its Founding Ceremony.
 On June 11th, the Chosŏn Basketball Team 조선농구단 was established.
 Although not directly affiliated with the Chosŏn Sports Association 조선 체육회 (朝鮮體育會), the original Chosŏn Basketball Association (1925), the successor Chosŏn Basketball Association (1931), and the Chosŏn Basketball Umpires Association (1931) were cooperative organizations.
 (Today, the Korean Sport & Olympic Committee (KSOC) traces its roots back to the Chosŏn Sports Association.)

 In 1932, the first international basketball meeting was held in Geneva, Switzerland, and the International Amateur Basketball Association was established in Rome, Italy.
 Basketball was adopted as an official Olympic event on Oct.
 10, 1934, with the first basketball games being played at the 11th Berlin Games in 1936.